Campus Improvement Plan

 Strategy's Expected Result/Impact: Targeted areas of growth reached.
 This will lead to teacher self-efficacy in using data to guide instruction, which will provide continual quality lessons that grow student achievement.

-Professional Development Staff Teachers
+Professional Development Staff

 Title I: